Steppe mammoth: Ecology

-Based on dental microwear analysis, steppe mammoths are thought to have been grazers to mixed feeders, having a similar dietary breadth to Mammuthus meridionalis though considerably more shifted toward grazing on average, and distinct from the predominantly grazing diet inferred for woolly mammoths.
+Based on dental microwear analysis, steppe mammoths are thought to have ranged from grazers to mixed feeders, having a similar dietary breadth to Mammuthus meridionalis though considerably more shifted toward grazing on average, and distinct from the predominantly grazing diet inferred for woolly mammoths.
 The presence of wide scratches on the teeth suggests that steppe mammoths consumed bark and twigs of woody plants (browse), though the proportion of this consumed seems to have varied widely between steppe mammoth populations, with some populations exhibiting browse-dominated mixed feeding, while others consumed little to no browse.
 The lack of pits on analysed teeth suggests that steppe mammoths did not consume fruit, unlike earlier mammoth species.
 In Europe, steppe mammoths rarely co-occurred alongside the large, temperate adapted straight tusked-elephant (Palaeoloxodon antiquus) due to different habitat preferences, though they occasionally did so, like at the Ilford locality in Britain that dates to the Marine Isotope Stage (MIS) 7 interglacial (~200,000 years ago).
 At this locality, the two species appear to have engaged in dietary niche partitioning, with a heavily browsing based diet for this straight-tusked elephant population, and a heavily grazing based diet for the steppe mammoth population.